 While HTML tells the webpage what content to display, CSS tells the webpage how to display the content - it’s a ‘styling’ language.

 Once you have learned CSS, you will be able to do a wide range of things, including:

 - Changing colors.
 CSS allows you to change the color of pretty much everything from your paragraph text to your background to your table borders.

 - Changing fonts.
 CSS also lets you choose the fonts that you are going to use on your website and where you are going to use them.

 - Positioning elements.
+One of the key elements of what is a web developer capable to do is arranging everything you see in the website.
 HTML lets you add images and videos to your webpage, but CSS lets you tell the browser how big to make them and where to display them.